mohsenFN/soundcloud-downloader/README.md

     Enter the SoundCloud link of the song you want to download.
     Enter the name you want to save the MP3 file with.

-Author
+## Author

-This app was created by [Your Name].
+This app was created by Mohsen FN.
 Feel free to contact me if you have any questions or comments.
-License
+## License

 This project is licensed under the MIT License.
 Feel free to modify and use this app as you wish.
 </div><div dir="rtl">